dhermes/bossylobster-blog/content/2012-04-07-silly-pranks-on-your-friends.md

 ### Host Database## localhost is used to configure the loopback interface# when the system is booting.
 Do not change this entry.##127.0.0.1       localhost255.255.255.255 broadcasthost::1             localhostfe80::1%lo0     localhost199.239.136.200 people.com  # New entry
 ~~~~

-Voilà!
+Voil&#0224;!
 With that, the prank was complete and the next time she visited
 [people.com](http://people.com/), the got the contents of
 [nytimes.com](http://nytimes.com/) in her browser.